Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Planning Committee of Croydon Council met on Thursday, 11 January 2024, to consider several planning applications.
-The committee granted permission for a significant mixed-use development in Dingwall Road, Croydon, and for a residential development in Hollymeoak Road, Coulsdon.
+The Planning Committee of Croydon Council met on Thursday, 11 January 2024, to discuss and decide on several planning applications.
+The committee granted permission for a large mixed-use development in Dingwall Road and for a new housing development in Hollymeoak Road.

 21/02431/FUL - Development Site, Former Site Of 17 - 21 Dingwall Road, Croydon, CR0 2NA

-The committee granted planning permission for a large mixed-use development at the former site of 17-21 Dingwall Road1.
-The development will range from 9 to 28 storeys and include 199 residential units, a healthcare facility, disabled car parking, cycle parking, and amenity space.
+The committee granted planning permission for a significant mixed-use development at the former site of 17-21 Dingwall Road1.
+The development will range from 9 to 28 storeys and will include 199 residential units, a healthcare facility (Use Class Ee), disabled car parking, cycle parking, and associated amenity and landscaping.

 During the discussion, members raised several points: